Journal Policies and Operations Procedures

-- All the recommendations involving clinical medicine must be based on evidence that is accepted within the profession of medicine as adequate justification for their indications and contraindications in the care of patients
+- All the recommendations involving clinical medicine must be based on evidence that is accepted within the profession of medicine as adequate justification for their indications and contraindications in the care of animals and patients

-- All scientific research referred to, reported, or used in a patient care recommendation must conform to accepted standards of experimental design, data collection and analysis
+- All scientific research referred to, reported, or used in a patient care recommendation must conform to accepted standards of experimental design, protocols, data collection and analysis

 As recommended by the International Committee of Medical Journal Editors (http://www.icmje.org/).
 Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals, 01/02/2018.
 Available from: http://www.ICMJE.org., authors will ensure the guidelines below are followed.
 BHTY has quoted the text below from ICMJE Protection of Research Participants for authors to know and follow:

 "Patients have a right to privacy that should not be infringed without informed consent.
 Identifying information, including patients’ names, initials, or hospital numbers, should not be published in written descriptions, photographs, and pedigrees unless the information is essential for scientific purposes and the patient (or parent or guardian) gives written informed consent for publication.
 Informed consent for this purpose requires that a patient who is identifiable be shown the manuscript to be published.

 Identifying details should be omitted if they are not essential.
 Complete anonymity is difficult to achieve, however, and informed consent should be obtained if there is any doubt.
 For example, masking the eye region in photographs of patients is usually inadequate protection of anonymity.
 If identifying characteristics are altered to protect anonymity, such as in genetic pedigrees, authors should provide assurance that alterations do not distort scientific meaning and editors should so note.
 When informed consent has been obtained it should be indicated in the submitted article."